vue-generators/vue-form-generator-docs/fields/masked.md

+> **[danger] DEPRECATION WARNING**
+>
+> The Masked Input Plugin this component is based on is no longer in active development.
+This field will be removed in v3.

 # Masked input field
 This is a masked input field for formatted string values. (e.g. phone number, zip code, card numbers...etc)